markgrovs/Bear-Markdown-Export/README.md

 * Files can now be copied to multiple tag-folders if `multi_tags = True`
 * Export can now be restricted to a list of spesific tags: `limit_export_to_tags = ['bear/github', 'writings']`
 or leave list empty for all notes: `limit_export_to_tags = []`
+* Can export and link to images in common image repository
+* Or export as textbundles with images included

 You have Bear on Mac but also want your notes on your Android phone, on Linux or Windows machine at your office.
 Or you want them available online in a browser from any desktop computer.
 Here is a solution (or call it workaround) for now, until Bear comes with an online, Windows, or Android solution ;)